patrickdappollonio/intro-to-openshift/README.md

 # OpenShift?

 OpenShift is an all-in-one solution to orchestrate workloads based on containers.
-It uses **Google Kubernetes** internally as well as **Docker** to perform, among other features:
+It uses **Kubernetes** (from Google) internally as well as **Docker** to perform, among other features:

 * Application builds
 * Deployments